QCD corrections to the Golden decay channel of the Higgs boson: Two-loop form-factors and divergences

-The set of two-loop integrals in these form factors is reduced to a minimal set of integrals called master integrals (MIs) using integration-by-parts (IBP)~\citep{Tkachov:1981wb,Chetyrkin:1981qh} and Lorentz-invariance (LI) \citep{Gehrmann:1999as} identities with the programs \texttt{LiteRed}~\citep{Lee:2012cn,Lee_2014} combined with \texttt{Mint}~\citep{Lee:2013hzt} and \texttt{FIRE}~\citep{A.V.Smirnov_2008,SMIRNOV20132820,SMIRNOV2015182}.
-We find in total 41 master integrals after IBP reduction.
+The set of two-loop integrals in these form-factors is reduced to a minimal set of integrals called master integrals (MIs) using the integration-by-parts (IBP)~\cite{Tkachov:1981wb,Chetyrkin:1981qh} and Lorentz-invariance (LI) \cite{Gehrmann:1999as} identities with the programs \texttt{LiteRed}~\cite{Lee:2012cn,Lee_2014} combined with \texttt{Mint}~\cite{Lee:2013hzt} and \texttt{FIRE}~\cite{A.V.Smirnov_2008,SMIRNOV20132820,SMIRNOV2015182}.
+We find a total of 41 master integrals after the IBP reduction.
 The choice of master integrals is not unique.
-The basis set $\vec{I}$ of 41 master integrals we get is
+The basis set $\vec{I}$ of 41 master integrals we obtain is listed below.

-The involvement of two-loop integrals makes the evaluation of these form factors highly non-trivial.
-The master integrals can be evaluated numerically with the help of publicly available codes such as pySecDec~\citep{BOROWKA2018313}, AMFlow~\citep{Liu:2022chg} etc. The analytical results for these 41 master integrals in the canonical basis are now available in terms of iterated integrals~\citep{Chaubey:2022hlr}. {In our work, for an efficient evaluation, keeping the required accuracy of the MIs in mind, we use an in-house code for the numerical evaluation of all the two-loop master integrals involved using the sector-decomposition method given in~\citep{Binoth:2000ps,Binoth:2003ak,Li:2015foa}.
-The results obtained for MIs using the numerical integration are in good agreement with the analytical results.}
+The involvement of two-loop integrals makes the evaluation of these form-factors highly non-trivial.
+The master integrals can be evaluated numerically with the help of publicly available codes such as pySecDec~\cite{BOROWKA2018313} {{and}} AMFlow~\cite{Liu:2022chg} etc. The analytical results for these 41 master integrals in the canonical basis are now also available in terms of iterated integrals~\cite{Chaubey:2022hlr}. {In our work, for an efficient evaluation, keeping the required accuracy of the MIs in mind, we use an in-house code for the numerical evaluation of all the two-loop master integrals involved, using the sector-decomposition method given in~\cite{Binoth:2000ps,Binoth:2003ak,Li:2015foa}.
+The results obtained for the MIs using the numerical integration are in good agreement with the analytical results.}